 Legal Buzz is an opportunity for students to have their legal questions answered by lawyers from Troutman Sanders.
 It is free to attend all Legal Buzz sessions.
+Legal Buzz takes place in the Fall and Spring semester.
+Check our News and Events page for more information on when the next Legal Buzz session is scheduled.

 Below are a few Frequently Asked Legal Questions for Student Startups.